Meet our inclusion champions

 “I am autistic, neurodivergent, and have a gender identity of agender, as well as identifying as both bisexual and asexual.
 I have experience of mental illness, I identify as being disabled.
 The difference made by treating someone as they are, including them, seeing them as a human and not just their illness or condition is so important.

-“Outside work I volunteer as a York Ending Stigma (YES) champion – which is someone who has lived experience of mental illness.
-I’ve felt so empowered by being involved in this work and being surrounded by like-minded people that don’t judge me for being me.
+“Outside work I volunteered as a York Ending Stigma (YES) champion – which is someone who has lived experience of mental illness.
+I felt so empowered by being involved in this work and being surrounded by like-minded people that don’t judge me for being me.

 “Since coming to Family Fund, I have been treated like a human in the workplace for the first time in a long time and allowed to be my ’weird self’.
 My main reason for being an inclusion champion is to contribute to creating an environment where my colleagues feel able to be themselves.”